Visit our devolution and LGR hub for the latest information, support and resources

 Building Safety Levy

 The Local Government Association broadly supports the government’s package of measures to ensure that the burden of paying to fix historical building safety defects does not fall on leaseholders.
-However, we have significant concerns about the proposed implementation of the Building Safety Levy.
+However, we continue to have significant concerns about the proposed implementation of the Building Safety Levy.

 We will continue to work with DLUHC to ensure that should local authorities be confirmed as the collection agents for the Levy that the process is as streamlined as possible to minimise the administrative burden, and that there is a mechanism for full cost recovery.

-Copies of the letters and the LGA’s response to the two consultations on the Building Safety Levy can be found on this page.
+Copies of all the letters and the LGA’s response to the two consultations on the Building Safety Levy can be found on this page.

 Please contact [email protected] for further information.